-Our team has over a decade of knowledge of estate litigation which we apply to help you get the best results.
-Call for a FREE consultation.
+Our team has several decades of knowledge in wills, trust and estate matters, which we apply to help you get the best results.
+Call or e-mail for a FREE consultation.

-In estate litigation matters, there are a few different ways in which lawyers agree to be paid.
+In estate litigation matters, there are a few different ways in which lawyers agree to be paid for their services.

-The first way is to hire a lawyer on a Contingency Fee Agreement, which means that the lawyer receives a percentage of your overall recovery from the estate at the end of the case.
-The advantage of the Contingency Fee Agreement is that you only pay the lawyer at the end of the case once your estate claim has settled.
+The first way is to hire a lawyer on a Contingency Fee Agreement, which means that, if your claim is successful, the lawyer receives a percentage of your overall recovery from the estate at the end of the case.
+The advantage to the Contingency Fee Agreement is that you only pay the lawyer at the end of the case once your claim has settled and you receive a distribution from the estate.
+If you are unsuccessful, you do not pay any legal fees.

 What should you look for to ensure you are not over-charged for the work performed by your lawyer?